Ellinswithey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Ellinswithey first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Ellinswithey family

 The surname Ellinswithey was first found in Cambridgeshire at Elsworth, a parish, in the union of Caxton and Arrington, hundred of Papworth.
 An ancient Saxon village, it dates back to 974 when it was first listed as Eleswurth.
 By the Domesday Book of 1086, the place name had evolved to Elesuuorde.
 Elworth is a village and a suburb of Sandbach, Cheshire but is rather recent in history so as to be an unlikely origin of the surname.
 Elworthy is a small village and civil parish in the Brendon Hills area of Somerset.

 Early History of the Ellinswithey family

 This web page shows only a small excerpt of our Ellinswithey research.
 Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellinswithey History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Ellinswithey has appeared include Ellesworth, Elsworth, Ellsworth, Elisworth, Ellisworth, Elsworthy and many more.

 Early Notables of the Ellinswithey family (pre 1700)